-Preparedness takes the form of plans or procedures designed to save lives and to minimize damage when an emergency occurs.
+Preparedness takes the form of plans or procedures designed to save lives and to minimize damage when an incident occurs.
 Planning, training, and exercising are the essential elements of preparedness.
 These activities ensure that when a disaster strikes, emergency personnel will be able to provide the best response possible, and the community will be prepared.

 Preparedness is not limited to the emergency response community.
 You should take steps to ensure that you are personally prepared for emergencies and disasters, both at work and home.
 Use our Preparedness Checklist to guide your activities.

 The Preparedness phase designs and tests strategies, processes, and protocols to prepare the University for potential emergencies.
 The Office of Emergency Management support preparedness activities that include:

 - Establishing an incident command system (ICS) consistent with the National Incident Management System (NIMS) for organizing personnel and services to respond in the event of an emergency.

-- Cornell has identified key personnel who must receive training on the National Incident Management System and the Incident Command System.
+- Cornell has identified key personnel who receive training on the National Incident Management System and the Incident Command System.

 - Developing all-hazard policies, procedures, and protocols with input from key community partners such as law enforcement, medical services, public health, fire services, and mental health.

-- Collaborating with community partners to establish mutual aid agreements that will establish formal interdisciplinary, intergovernmental, and interagency relationships among all the community partners and campus departments.
+- Collaborating with community partners to establish mutual aid agreements that will establish formal relationships among all the community response partners and emergency support services.

 - Negotiating contracts that will provide the campus with resources (e.g., food, transportation, medical services, and volunteers) needed during an emergency.